Romero Murube, Joaquín

 Martín Scheroff

-Graduate in Pharmacy, poet and amateur playwright, press collaborator and support teacher of Federico and Francisco García Lorca at the Sagrado Corazón de Jesús School while they were studying for their baccalaureate at the General and Technical College in Granada from 1909.
-He teaches the subject of Literature and Preceptive.
-He appears with names and […]
+Graduate in Pharmacy, poet and amateur playwright, press collaborator and support teacher of Federico and Francisco García Lorca at the Sagrado Corazón de Jesús School while they were studying for […]

 Read More